Professional Website for Restaurants

 Frequently Asked Questions about Restaurant Websites

-Do I need my own website if I am listed on TheFork, OpenTable or Google Maps?
+Do I need my own website if I am listed on a reservation portal or on Google Maps?

 Portals and Google Maps are important but keep you replaceable and cost ongoing commissions.
 Your own website makes you independent: guests who find you via Google ("restaurant [city]", "italian food [city]") land directly on your page, see your real menu and atmosphere and reserve without a middleman.
 That reduces commissions and measurably increases repeat visits.